M0hannad/M0hannad/README.md

 - 👨‍🎓 I’m currently enrolled in ```Data Sience``` Immersive Course.
 - 🌱 I’m currently learnig about ```R```, ```Python```, ```ML```, and ```DL```.
-- :telescope: I like learning and dicovering new things every day.
+- 🔭 I like learning and dicovering new things every day.
 - 🍁 I enjoy sharing the knowledge.